Early life of Marcus Aurelius: Pius' last years, 152–161

 In 156, Pius turned seventy.
 He found difficult to keep himself upright without stays.
 He started nibbling on dry bread to give him the strength to stay awake through his morning receptions.
-As Pius aged, Marcus Aurelius would have taken on more administrative duties, more still when the praetorian prefect (an office that was as much secretarial as military) Gavius Maximus died in 156 or 157.
-In 160, Marcus Aurelius and Lucius were designated joint consuls for the following year.
+As Pius aged, Marcus would have taken on more administrative duties, more still when the praetorian prefect (an office that was as much secretarial as military) Gavius Maximus died in 156 or 157.
+In 160, Marcus and Lucius were designated joint consuls for the following year.
 Perhaps Pius was already ill; in any case, he died before the year was out.
 Two days before his death, the biographer records, Pius was at his ancestral estate in Lorium.
 He ate Alpine cheese at dinner quite greedily.
 In the night he vomited; he had a fever the next day.
-The day after that, he summoned the imperial council, and passed the state and his daughter to Marcus Aurelius.
-He ordered that the golden statue of Fortune, which had been in the bedroom of the emperors, should go to Marcus Aurelius' bedroom.
+The day after that, he summoned the imperial council, and passed the state and his daughter to Marcus.
+He ordered that the golden statue of Fortune, which had been in the bedroom of the emperors, should go to Marcus' bedroom.
 Pius turned over, as if going to sleep, and died.
 It was 7 March 161.
-Marcus Aurelius was now emperor.
+Marcus was now emperor.